Vintage Card Consultants

 GREG MELICK - consultant for the wines of Australia

 Greg Melick is a Hobart based Senior Counsel who wears many hats.
-He has been judging wine for over 25 years and was organizing judge at Hong Kong's WINPAC for nearly 20 years.
+He has been judging wine for over 30 years and was organizing judge, working with Chairman John Avery, at Hong Kong's WINPAC for about 20 years.
 He has been buying and drinking wine since his teens and has accumulated a large international cellar which he enjoys sharing.
 He established, and lives on, the multi award winning Pressing Matters vineyard in Tasmania's Coal River Valley producing wines from his two favourite grape varieties, Pinot Noir and Riesling.
-He has been visiting vineyards around the world for many years, is a passport holder from the Primum Familiae Vini and conducts forums to help Tasmanian Pinot Noir producers better understand the potential of that noble variety.
+He has been visiting vineyards around the world for many years, is a passport holder from the Primum Familiae Vini and provides wines for, and conducts, the annual Avery Forum in Tasmania in memory of his great friend the late John Avery MW (who was also a past Hon President of the IWFS).
+The forum is designed to introduce young winemakers to some of the world’s outstanding wines.

-He is a long time member of the Australian Defence Force Reserves and became Australia's senior Reserve officer in 2007, a part time Deputy President of the Administrative Appeals Tribunal and recently took on another part time role as Chief Commissioner of the Tasmanian Integrity Commission.
+He was a long time member of the Australian Defence Force Reserves and became Australia's senior Reserve officer in 2007, is a part time Deputy President of the Administrative Appeals Tribunal and is also the Chief Commissioner of the Tasmanian Integrity Commission.
 He has been Cricket Australia's special investigator since 2000.

-DAVID FURER - consultant for the wines of Austria and Germany
+ROMAN HORVATH MW - consultant for the wines of Austria

 TONY ASPLER - consultant for the wines of Ontario

 In December 2007, Tony was awarded the Order of Canada.
-Tony is also the co-founder of the charitable foundation, Grapes for Humanity.
-During 2012 he was elected to the New York Media Wine Writers Hall of Fame.
-Tony’s website is: www.tonyaspler.com.
+In 2012 he was the first Canadian to be inducted into the New York Media Wine Writers Hall of Fame and was also awarded the Queen’s Jubilee Medal that year.

 JOHN SCHREINER – consultant for the wines of British Columbia

-Based in North Vancouver, B.C., John Schreiner is among Canada’s most prolific authors of wine books.
-He has authored15 since 1984, including three Whitecap bestsellers: British Columbia Wine Country, The Wineries of British Columbiaand John Schreiner’s Okanagan Wine Tour Guide.
-The fifth edition was released in August 2014.
+John Schreiner Based in North Vancouver, B.C., John Schreiner is among Canada’s most prolific authors of wine books.
+He has authored 20 since 1984, including three Whitecap bestsellers: British Columbia Wine Country, The Wineries of British Columbia and John Schreiner’s Okanagan Wine Tour Guide.
+The sixth edition will be released in early 2020.
 A companion volume, John Schreiner’s Coastal BC Wineries Tour Guide, was released in April, 2011.
 John juggled his passion for wine with a 40-year career as a business writer for The Financial Post until retiring in 2001 to devote himself totally to wine.
 He frequently judges at wine competitions, has been an accomplished home vintner and has chaired the selection committee for the Vancouver Playhouse International Wine Festival.
-He blogs actively on http://johnschreiner.blogspot.ca.
+He blogs actively on johnschreiner.blogspot.ca.

 MIMI AVERY - consultant for English sparkling wines